Kentico/xperience-zapier-cli/README.md

 [Follow our instructions](https://docs.xperience.io/k12sp/integrating-3rd-party-systems/kentico-rest-service/configuring-the-rest-service) for enabling the REST service, including all server configuration, Xperience settings, and the `runAllManagedModulesForAllRequests` attribute.
 Consider also enabling the __Allow sensitive fields for administrators__ setting if you'd like to get/set sensitive fields (e.g. _UserPassword_).

-## Using the integration without the custom module
+## Triggering Zaps without the custom module

 1. Create a new Zap on http://zapier.com using the __Webhooks by Zapier__ app and the __Catch hook__ action